-- Be observant and alert to signs of abuse - Be curious and question explanations given by parents / children / staff - Be compassionate, honest and clear - Ask for support when we feel at the limit of our experience / patience / skills - Understand and follow school policies and procedures - Work together with other agencies when appropriate to make sure that support for children, young people and families is effective and helps improve outcomes where children are free to enjoy learning and developing in confidence.
+- Be observant and alert to signs of abuse - Be curious and question explanations given by parents / children / staff - Be compassionate, honest and clear - Ask for support when we feel at the limit of our experience / patience / skills - Understand and follow school policies and procedures

 Children and young people learn and thrive best when they are healthy, safe and secure, when their individual needs are met, and when they have positive relationships with the adults caring for them.

-Leytonstone School aims to offer an environment where children feel welcome, safe, stimulated and
+Leytonstone School aims to offer an environment where children feel welcome, safe, stimulated and where children are free to enjoy learning and develop in confidence.

 The purpose of this policy is to safeguard and promote the welfare of children at our school.
 Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: